jacques-gasselin/multiplay/DESIGN.md

    port : Port
    INETADDR

-!!! note
-   *remotePlayerToken* is the token of a player other than the local player to directy connect to.
+>   `remotePlayerToken` is the token of a player other than the local player to directy connect to.

 This connection may be truly peer-to-peer but if reachability is an issue it may be tunneled through a STUN or TURN server.
 An implementation detail the client does not need to worry about.